 By continuously tracking solar irradiance, pyranometers help operators assess whether their solar panels are producing the expected amount of electricity.

 A pyranometer can detect if dust, dirt, or shading from trees and buildings is affecting solar panel performance.
-This allows for timely cleaning and repositioning of solar panels.
+This helps clean and move solar panels on time.

 Over time, solar panels degrade, leading to reduced efficiency.
 Pyranometers help track this degradation and guide replacement decisions.